 This novel marked the official literary debut of Detective Chief Inspector Jules Amédée François Maigret of the Paris Police Judiciaire when it first appeared in serial form in the summer and autumn of 1930.
 It was however the fifth in order of book publication when the series started to appear at the extraordinary rate of one a month the following year.
-But that is but one of the many headaches that befall anyone trying to keep chronological sense of the series of 75 novels, especially in translation.
+But that is just one of the many headaches that befall anyone trying to keep chronological sense of the series of 75 novels, especially in translation.

 The Maigret novels are all fairly compact (the new Penguin edition runs to just 160 pages) but they are packed with incident, atmosphere and memorable characters.
 Inspector Maigret is on the hunt for a criminal mastermind, the eponymous Pietr.
 When his train arrives in Paris he heads off to the Majestic, a five-star hotel, where he dines with Mortimer-Levingston, the American millionaire businessman.
 But things are already going wrong as the police find a dead body inside one of the train’s toilet cubicles.
-The dead man looks a lot like the Latvian, so Maigret decides to find out who he was while also keeping a an unsubtle presence at the hotel to put pressure on Pietr and the American.
+The dead man looks a lot like the Latvian, so Maigret decides to find out who he was while also keeping an unsubtle presence at the hotel to put pressure on Pietr and the American.
 The two men then vanish from the hotel, shortly after which one of Maigret’s colleagues is murdered at the Majestic; and then Maigret himself is shot at in the street.
 How is this connected to the Norwegian Captain Haas, who lives in a small Normandy village with his family, and who may have been the person found dead in the train?
 And what about Fyodor, the dissolute drunk who also resembles Pietr physically but who lives in a Parisian garret with the passionate Anna?
 There will be several more deaths before the surprising explanation is found.

 Originally published in France as ‘Pietr-le-Lettoné’ in May 1931, it first appeared in English as ‘The Strange Case of Peter the Lett’ in 1933 with a translation by the noted mystery writer Fulton Oursler under his pen name ‘Anthony Abbot’; thirty years later it was published again in English as ‘Maigret and the enigmatic Lett’ in a new translation by Daphne Woodward.